Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Introduction

-The limited significance of the cosmic dipole anomaly ended, however, with the advent of the catalogue of 1.4 million quasars produced by \citet{Secrest:2020has} using mid-infrared photometry from the CatWISE2020 \citep{2021ApJS..253....8M} data release of the Wide-field~Infrared~Survey~Explorer \citep[WISE;][]{Wright:2010qw}. \citet{Secrest:2020has} (hereafter \citetalias{Secrest:2020has}) showed that quasars exhibit a dipole amplitude over twice as large as expected from the CMB, although only $\sim\!28^\circ$ away in direction, and reported a $4.9\sigma$ discrepancy with the standard expectation, which was independently verified by \citet{Dam:2022wwh}.
-Moreover, with this dataset, the spectre of a significant clustering dipole appeared much less plausible since these quasars are estimated to have a mean redshift $\langle z \rangle = 1.2$, with 99\% having $z > 0.1$ \citepalias{Secrest:2020has}.
+The marginal significance of the cosmic dipole anomaly ended, however, with the advent of the catalogue of 1.4 million quasars produced by \citet{Secrest:2020has} using mid-infrared photometry from the CatWISE2020 \citep{2021ApJS..253....8M} data release of the Wide-field~Infrared~Survey~Explorer \citep[WISE;][]{Wright:2010qw}. \citet{Secrest:2020has} (hereafter \citetalias{Secrest:2020has}) showed that quasars exhibit a dipole amplitude over twice as large as expected from the CMB, although only $\sim\!28^\circ$ away in direction, and reported a $4.9\sigma$ discrepancy with the standard expectation, which was independently verified by \citet{Dam:2022wwh}.
+Moreover, with this dataset, the spectre of a significant clustering dipole appeared far less plausible since these quasars are estimated to have a mean redshift $\langle z \rangle = 1.2$, with 99\% having $z > 0.1$ \citepalias{Secrest:2020has}.
 Exploiting the near-total systematic independence of radio galaxies and mid-infrared quasars, a joint analysis by \citet{Secrest:2022uvx} (hereafter \citetalias{Secrest:2022uvx}) raised the significance with which the kinematic expectation is rejected to over $5\sigma$.
-Subsequently, a new catalogue from the Rapid ASKAP Continuum Survey, also in combination with the NVSS, has provided a $4.8\sigma$ confirmation of the dipole anomaly from radio data alone \citep{Wagenveld:2023kvi}, which was recently extended to beyond~$5\sigma$ by \citep{Bohme:2025nvu} with the addition of LOFAR LoTSS-DR2 radio data.
+Subsequently, a new catalogue from the Rapid ASKAP Continuum Survey, also in combination with the NVSS, has provided a $4.8\sigma$ confirmation of the dipole anomaly from radio data alone \citep{Wagenveld:2023kvi}.
+This was recently increased to over~$5\sigma$ by \cite{Bohme:2025nvu} with the addition of the LOFAR Two-Metre Sky Survey Data Release 2~\citep[LoTSS;][] {Shimwell:2022oot}.
+The statistical significance of the cosmic dipole anomaly is no longer in question.